scottransom/presto/README.md

 ## New in Version 2.1:
- * `accelsearch` now has a "jerk" search capability (thanks to UVA undergrad Bridget Anderson for help with this!).
+ * `accelsearch` now has a "jerk" search capability (thanks to UVA undergrad Bridget Andersen for help with this!).
 This makes searches take a *lot* longer, but definitely improves sensitivity when the observation duration is 5-15% of the duration of the orbital period.
 Typically -wmax should be set to 3-5x -zmax (and you probably